 Starting your OWN BUSINESS?
 What?
 That surely sounds terrifying yet electrifying!
 Starting up a business is like starting a new life from A, with an aim to reach the final Z. The in-between alphabets need to be perfect in order to make it a successful journey.

-We are here to provide you a one stop solution!
-From setting up your entity, to formulating a business plan, to getting the right amount of funding, to fulfilling all the legal necessities.
-We’ll make your journey a cake-walk!
+We are here to provide you with a one-stop solution!
+From setting up your entity to formulating a business plan, to getting the right amount of funding, to fulfilling all the legal necessities.
+We’ll make your journey a cakewalk!

 Formulate a business plan/model

 The first and foremost step is to devise a business plan, that is how you intend to run your business in the future.
 Create a blueprint for your future operations.
 This would help you track your business performance from time to time.
 Your plan must be flexible yet objective.
 Make sure that you clearly state the objectives of your business, whether long-term or short-term.
 DO NOT keep them vague.

 The key points to keep in mind while formulating the plan for your business include: